European Youth Forum

 The European Youth Forum (Youth Forum Jeunesse, YFJ) is an international non-profit association that serves as an umbrella organisation and advocacy group of the national youth councils and international non-governmental youth organisations in Europe.
 It works on youth rights in international institutions such as the European Union, the Council of Europe, and the United Nations.

 The European Youth Forum is one of the highest-funded youth-oriented NGOs in Europe.
 The forum works mostly in the fields of youth policy and youth work development.
 It focuses its work on European youth policy matters, whilst through engagement on the global level, it is enhancing the capacities of its members and promoting global interdependence.
 In its daily work, the European Youth Forum represents the views and opinions of youth organisations in all relevant policy areas and promotes the cross-sectoral nature of youth policy towards a variety of institutional actors.
 The principles of equality and sustainable development are mainstreamed in the work of the European Youth Forum.

 It consists of 44 National Youth Councils and 61 international youth NGOs, a total of 105.

 History

 The European Youth Forum is a European international organization, which was established in 1996 by national youth councils and international non-governmental youth organizations.
 It works as the successor to the Council of European National Youth Committees (CENYC), Youth Forum of the European Communities (YFEU), and the European Co-ordination Bureau of International Youth Organisations (ECB).
 CENYC and ECB had been representing youth interests since the sixties.
 The YFEU was set up by them in the late 1970s to work vis a vis the European Union (then called the European Community).
 The establishment of a single structure replacing all three was a major rationalization.

+In April 2026, the European Youth Forum was designated as an undesirable organization in Russia.